The ugly truth behind Saudi Arabia's love for Melania Trump

 championing of the kingdom's feminism light, also known by some as "fake

-same brand of women's rights Donald Trump likes to promote --
+feminism" -- the same brand of women's rights Donald Trump likes to promote --

 which the two did by visiting companies run by women entrepreneurs.